21 Types of Architectural Arches

 semicircular arch

 A semicircular arch is an arch that is formed by a circular arc with 180 degrees.
-In this arch, central point of the curve lies on the springing line of the arch.
+In this arch, the central point of the curve lies on the springing line of the arch.
 The intrados of this arch is a semicircle.
-Width of the springing line of this arch is equal to the diameter of the semicircle and rise is equal to the radius.
-It is a one-centered arch.
-It is a strong arch that is able to bear heavy loads.
-It is one of the types of a round arch and is also commonly known as a Roman arch.
+The width of the springing line of this arch is equal to the diameter of the semicircle and the rise is equal to the radius.
+It is a one-centred arch.
+It is a strong arch that can bear heavy loads.
+It is one of the types of round arch and is also commonly known as a Roman arch.

 Segmental Arch